Law A Level

 Law has strong links to other subjects such as the humanities and social science subjects including Politics, History, Sociology and Criminology.
 The study of A level English Literature will support the analytical skills for essay writing as required in A level law.

-A Level law is a well -respected subject and is not only for students who want to enter the legal professions.
+A Level law is a well -respected subject due to its demands and is not only for students who want to enter the legal professions.
 Students can continue their legal studies opting for a university degree or a work-based apprenticeship.
 Both of these routes can lead to qualifications required to become a solicitor, barrister or legal executive.
 Other popular careers include the police, teaching, social work, business and accounting.

 Subject Modules and Assessment